openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

-Among all *package modules* there can be one to contain a code that performs initialization actions (e.g., setting initial values for variables across all package modules) as described in detail in :ref:`Compilation Unit Initialization`.
+Among all *package modules* there can be one to contain a code that performs initialization actions (e.g., setting initial values for variables across all package modules) as described in detail in :ref:`Compilation Unit Initialization` and in :ref:`Initializer Block`.

-The appropriate syntax is presented below:
+A :index:`compile-time error` occurs if a package contains more than one *package initializer*.

 .. index::
    package initializer